-Over the past 25 years, estimates of Age I and older bull trout abundance in the Morrison Creek section ranged from a high of 138 ± 9 during 1987 to a low of 16 ± 3 during 1994 (Figure 9, Appendix C-7).
-Field crews have captured estimated numbers each year since our efforts began.
-Annual estimates average 68.2 Age I and older bull trout (n=23).
-Densities have ranged from 17.54 to 1.46 Age I and older bull trout per 100 m2 of stream surface area (Figure 9).
+Over the past 26 years, estimates of Age I and older bull trout abundance in the Morrison Creek section ranged from a high of 138 ± 9 during 1987 to a low of 5 ± 2 during 2005 (Figure 9, Appendix C-7).
+Field crews have captured estimable numbers each year since our efforts began however the 2005 sampling is questionable.
+Annual estimates average 65.6 Age I and older bull trout (n=24).
+Densities have ranged from 17.54 to 0.55 Age I and older bull trout per 100 m2 of stream surface area (Figure 9).
 The average density during the period of record is 8.08 Age I and older bull trout per 100 m2 surface area.

-This section is one of the smaller index areas with wetted widths less than 5.0 m and discharge of less than 10 cfs during low summer flows.
+This section is one of the narrower index areas with wetted widths less than 5.0 m and discharge of less than 10 cfs during low summer flows.
 This section is easily shocked with a single backpack electrofishing unit and we have typically obtained adequate first pass capture efficiencies.
 Although the braided sections take longer to work through, we generally have few problems getting valid estimates in this section.

 In the past, we observed high estimated numbers and densities in the Morrison Creek section.
 Strongest populations occurred during the 10-year period between 1980 and 1989 (Figure 9).
-During the spawning runs in 1987 and 1988 an upstream migration barrier occurred at stream km 5.
-5. Progeny from these years would have been Age I and II fish during the 1990 estimate.
-The estimated number and density of juvenile bull trout in our electrofishing section at stream km 18.5 declined to extremely low levels in 1990 (Figure 9).
-Estimated abundance rebounded in 1991 then returned to extremely low levels again in 1992.
+During the spawning runs in 1987 and 1988 an upstream migration barrier occurred 5.5 km upstream of the mouth.
+Progeny from these years would have been Age I and II fish during the 1990 estimate.
+The estimated number and density of juvenile bull trout in our electrofishing section (located 18.5 km upstream of the mouth) declined to low levels in 1990 (Figure 9).
+Estimated abundance rebounded in 1991 then returned to low levels again in 1992.
 This pattern of high-low-high-low continued through 1996.
-Estimates during the next two years showed more stability but remain low.
+Estimates during the next two years showed more stability but remained low.
 However, 1997 and 1998 estimates are higher than the four lowest years following 1990 and the barrier-related decline.
 The barrier was removed by USFS personnel in 1992.
-Estimated numbers and densities increased from 1999 through 2003 but the most recent effort (2004) yielded low results.
+Estimated numbers and densities increased from 1999 through 2003 but recent efforts yielded low results and the 2005 results are the lowest to date.
 It is possible that adults were unable to reach the upper portion of the spawning reach due to low flow conditions and beaver activity downstream.
+No spawning has been observed in upper Morrison Creek in recent years and all fish captured during the electrofishing have been age III+, indicating that spawning bull trout did not reach the upper areas.

 Our habitat index of juvenile bull trout rearing shows that in general this portion of Morrison Creek has remained in good to excellent condition over the period of record (Appendix B).
-We do not index spawning and incubation habitat quality in Morrison Creek.
+We are not currently monitoring spawning and incubation habitat quality in Morrison Creek.